-All DAE courses in the certificate program must be completed with a "C" grade or better.
-This includes WRT, MTH and SCI also.
+All DAE and general education courses in the certificate program must be completed with a "C" grade or better.

 Dental Assisting Education-Advanced Certificate For Direct Employment

 Students in this program should enroll in a special section of HCA 154.
 This course should be taken during the first semester of this program.